Applying to access data in the UK LLC TRE.

 A: We will accept applications from researchers granted Provisional Accredited Researcher status, under the DEA.
 See here for details on how to apply for Provisional Accredited Researcher status.

-A: Yes, a rejected study can go through the appeal process once.
+A: Yes, a declined study can go through the appeal process once.
 You must respond fully to all feedback provided.
 Your amended application will be re-reviewed at stage 2, moving onto stage 3, if successful.

 Q: How do I contact the UK LLC Applications Team?